-If the student is given notice to terminate the internship, is expelled or terminates the internship, the participation requirement as well as the compulsory attendance requirement of the student must be assessed as described in section 10.4.
-This assessment determines whether the student is offered a new period of internship.
+If the student is given notice to terminate the internship, is expelled or terminates the internship, the participation requirement as well as the compulsory attendance requirement of the student must be assessed as described in section 10.2 This assessment determines whether the student is offered a new period of internship.

-If the student has not found an internship placement at the latest two weeks prior to commencement of the semester, the educational institution may offer the student to do the internship with one of the departments of the educational institution.
+The educational institution may offer the student to do the internship with one of the other departments of the educational institution.
+The terms above apply to the student in this case as well.
 Similarly, the student may be offered to do supplementary, relevant internship with one of the departments of the educational institution in case the first agreement about internship is terminated.